Athena-ins/athena-contracts/audit/README.audit.md

 If the covered protocol gets exploited then cover buyers can create a claim.
 If it is accepted then he is paid back his insured amount.
 This amount is deducted from the assets provided by position owners.

+### Diagrams

+Here is an overall diagram to visualize how cover creation and liquidity provision works and the token flow of these interactions.

 ![image](assets/creation.png)